atxsinn3r/atxsinn3r.github.io/repos.md

 ## Repositories

+**Binary Ninja Plugins**

+Binary Ninja is a reverse engineering tool created by Vector 35.
+These are some plugins I have written in order to accomplish certain reversing tasks:

+* [BinjaStringsInCode](https://github.com/atxsinn3r/BinjaStringsInCode): Searches strings referenced by code only.
+* [BinjaSymbolSearch](https://github.com/atxsinn3r/BinjaSymbolSearch): Searches symbols with regex.
+* [BinjaHLILDump](https://github.com/atxsinn3r/BinjaHLILDump): Dumps all the decompiled code to a directory in order to do other creative tasks such as diffing.

 **Metasploit Framework**

 I have been an active contributor for the Metasploit Framework since 2011, and have earned the highest